 Joy Stocke, WRR Editor-in-Chief

-Joy E. Stocke is founder and Editor in Chief of Wild River Review and founder of Wild River Consulting & Publishing, LLC.
+In 2006, Joy E. Stocke founded Wild River Review with Kim Nagy; and in 2009, they founded Wild River Consulting & Publishing, LLC.
 With more than twenty-five years experience as a writer and journalist, Stocke works with many of the writers who appear in the pages of Wild River Review, as well as clients from around the world.

-In 2006, along with Wild River Review co-founder, Kim Nagy, Stocke interviewed scientists and artists including former Princeton University President Shirley Tilghman and Dean of Faculty, David P. Dobkin for the documentary Quark Park, chronicling the creation of an award-winning park built on a vacant lot in the heart of Princeton, New Jersey; a park that united art, science and community.
+In 2006, along with Nagy, Stocke interviewed scientists and artists including former Princeton University President Shirley Tilghman and Dean of Faculty, David P. Dobkin for the documentary Quark Park, chronicling the creation of an award-winning park built on a vacant lot in the heart of Princeton, New Jersey; a park that united art, science and community.